 What if Elizabeth Macarthur—wife of the notorious John Macarthur, wool baron in the earliest days of Sydney—had written a shockingly frank secret memoir?
 And what if novelist Kate Grenville had miraculously found and published it?
 That’s the starting point for A Room Made of Leaves, a playful dance of possibilities between the real and the invented.

-Marriage to a ruthless bully, the impulses of her own heart, the search for power in a society that gave women none: this Elizabeth Macarthur manages her complicated life with spirit and passion, cunning and sly wit.
+Marriage to a ruthless bully, the impulses of her heart, the search for power in a society that gave women none: this Elizabeth Macarthur manages her complicated life with spirit and passion, cunning and sly wit.
 Her memoir lets us hear—at last!—what one of those seemingly demure women from history might really have thought.

 ‘There is no doubt Grenville is one of our greatest writers‘

 ‘One of the most entertaining, accomplished, engaging novels written in this country…We always knew Kate Grenville was good but this one is brilliant.’

 ‘Grenville’s extraordinary trilogy is a major achievement in Australian literature.’

 ‘Kate Grenville is a literary alchemist, turning the leaden shadow of the historical Elizabeth Macarthur into a luminescent, golden woman for our times.
 Intelligent, compassionate, strategic and dead sexy, Grenville’s Macarthur is an unforgettable character who makes us question everything we thought we knew about our colonial past.
 A polished gem of a novel by a writer who is as brave as she is insightful.
 I simply loved it.’

 ‘This story, told through Grenville’s sharp lens, is one that will stay with the reader for a long time.’